0xKolten/hacking-stellar-python-edition/2-payments.md

 - ```result_xdr```
 - ```result_meta_xdr```

-One of the most important parts of this response is the ```result_xdr```.
-We can pass the ```result_xdr``` to the ```tx_success``` function written in the script to verify that the transaction was actually successful.
+One of the important parts of this response is the ```result_xdr```, this piece of encoded data gives us information about the result of a transaction.
+We can pass the ```result_xdr``` to the ```tx_success()``` function written in the script to verify that the transaction was actually successful.
 This important because even failed transactions can be included in the ledger.

 I cover XDRs in more depth in Chapter 7, but what's important to know for now is that XDRs are used to encode data and pass that data around the Stellar network.
-The ```tx_success()``` function decodes the ```result_xdr``` to let us know wether or not our transaction was successful.
+The ```tx_success()``` function decodes the ```result_xdr``` and prints the result code to console.

-Now that you have some experience creating and sending payments, try sending different amounts back and forth between your accounts and getting familar with the responses from Horizon.
+Now that you have some experience creating and sending payments, try sending different amounts back and forth between your accounts, checking the balances, and getting familar with the responses from Horizon.

 Next we'll learn about Stellar assets and create one of our own.